hrithikguy/systecash/cmake/README_CMAKE.txt

-Using CMake to build GnuCash
+Using CMake to build systecash
 ============================

 == Intro

-As part of his CuteCash work, Christian Stimming added support for using http://www.cmake.org[CMake] to build the part of GnuCash that went into CuteCash.
-This work extends the use of CMake to cover all of GnuCash proper such that GnuCash itself can be fully compiled with CMake.
+As part of his CuteCash work, Christian Stimming added support for using http://www.cmake.org[CMake] to build the part of systecash that went into CuteCash.
+This work extends the use of CMake to cover all of systecash proper such that systecash itself can be fully compiled with CMake.

 Some advantages of using CMake: